Menopause and Headaches: How are they Connected?

 Hormone replacement therapy (HRT) can help.
 However, there are serious risks of side effects with this type of medication.
 Plus, in some women, it can make their menopausal headaches worse.

-Foods rich in phytoestrogens (such as soy and flaxseed) have been shown to help ease many menopausal symptoms, such as hot flashes, night sweats, and mood swings.
-And they can help to relieve hormonal headaches, too.
+I found that foods rich in phytoestrogens (such as soy and flaxseed) helped to relieve my hormone related headaches and migraines.
+Plus, they reduced several other menopausal symptoms, too, such as hot flashes, night sweats, and mood swings.

 Visit Your Doctor